 imaginatively named "Pub Street", lined with restaurants and bars, and yes, even pubs.
 We had

 an excellent dinner at a Khmer place called "Family Restaurant".

-One of the most popular bars on Pub Street, the "Angkor What?" bar, where each visitor
+One of the most popular bars on Pub Street, the "Angkor What?", where each visitor

 signs their name on the wall.
-We found some space near the toilets and did likewise, but the next
+We found some space near the toilets to scratch our spidery initials,

-day when we came back they had started building a brick partition across it.
-The pub was still
+but such is our luck that the next day when we came back they were building a brick partition across it.

 The road to the airport, our introduction to Cambodia when we flew in from Bangkok.
 This

-is us leaving, moments before we had been overtaken by a very important looking motorcade, a serious
+is us leaving, moments before we had been overtaken by a very important looking motorcade, a series

 of blacked out SUVs flanked by gun-toting soldiers waving us minions into the gutter.
 I wonder who that could